 Clean Air Metals Inc. (formerly Regency Gold Corp.) (the "Company") is a publicly traded company incorporated under the laws of the Province of British Columbia and continued under the Canada Business Corporations Act.
-The Company's shares are listed on the TSX Venture Exchange ("TSXV").
+The Company's shares are listed on the TSX Venture Exchange ("TSXV") and trader under the stock symbol "AIR".
 The corporate address of the Company is 1004 Alloy Drive, Thunder Bay, ON, P7B 6A5.
 The Company is engaged in the identification, acquisition, exploration and, if warranted, development of exploration and evaluation assets.
-The consolidated financial statements of the Company as at and for the three month period ended April 30, 2020, comprise the Company and its wholly-owned subsidiary, Silvio USA Inc.
+The consolidated financial statements of the Company as at and for the six months period ended July 31, 2020, comprise the Company and its wholly-owned subsidiaries: Silvio USA Inc. & Panoramic PGMs (Canada) Ltd.